Assignment 2 File System

 Note that the caller can specify the alignment.
 As a result, the onus is on the allocator, not the caller, to return a properly aligned memory address.
 When you implement memory allocators in the next phase, you’ll need to ensure that the address you return is properly aligned.

-The second thing to note is that the dealloc
+The second thing to note is that the dealloc function, analogous to C’s

-, requires the caller to pass in the Layout
+free, requires the caller to pass in the Layout used for the original call

-.
+to alloc.
 As a result, the onus is on the caller, not the allocator, to

 remember the requested size and alignment of an allocation.